debuxed/umac/README.md

 If you have a comma-seperated list, change `fcon_stripped.rstrip().split("\n")` on line 27 to `fcon_stripped.rstrip().split(",")`

-Tor-Proxy Version
+Tor-Enabled Version
 =====

-(Incomplete...)
-(Haven't even made the tor-proxy version yet...) (ayy...)
+(Documentation incomplete)

-For the Tor-Proxy version of SUMAC, there are a few prerequisites.
+For the Tor-enabled version of SUMAC, there are a few dependencies.

-1. tor (duh!): You can find tutorials on OS-specific Tor installation around the web.
+1. Tor (duh!): You can find tutorials on OS-specific Tor installation around the web.
 Check https://torproject.org

-2. stem: `pip install stem`, it is a python module for controlling Tor through a Python script.
-Necessary for changing IPs after every check.
-If you don't have pip installed, the package name for it should be `python-pip`.
+2. stem: `pip install stem` should work, it is a python module for controlling Tor through a Python script.
+Necessary for changing IPs between checks.
+If you do not have pip installed, the package name for it should be `python-pip`.

-3. Configuration: In lines with comments "CHANGEME", you must update values to reflect your Tor installation.
-This is currently only the Tor control port and passphrase.
-Both can be found in the /etc/tor/torrc file (or other Tor config file on non-n*x)
+3. requesocks: `pip install requesocks` should do the trick; similar to "requests", except allows for socks5 proxy.
+Necessary for Tor to make connections.

+4. Configuration: Here is a sample configuration for Tor: https://pod.so/?8e4b1f136b07f74a#TsACK1KlgU9pY45oX33w8mFOHXLg/p5U7hNe08cu1qU=
+This shows the lines that should be uncommented.
+If anything else is running on Tor, just be sure these values are set (or changed in the script).
+Make sure cookie authentication is enabled.

-4. A decent understanding of Tor (a.k.a. not spamming issues "why is it not a stable 3 seconds per check?!? wtf?!?")
+5. A decent understanding of Tor (a.k.a. not spamming issues "why is it not a stable 1 check per second?!? wtf?!?")